canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 * 283 reported tasks
 * Over 200 tasks about looking for answers to questions
 * 23 tasks about applying, renewing, filing, or registering
-* 15 contact us tasks
+* 15 tasks about how to get in contact
-* 15 jobs and careers seeking tasks
+* 15 tasks about seeking jobs and careers
 * 18 tasks about downloading, signing in, purchasing, or calculating

 #### Task success